HaydnRogan/lammps/doc/src/fix.rst

 * :doc:`rigid/nvt <fix_rigid>` - constrain one or more clusters of atoms to move as a rigid body with NVT integration
 * :doc:`rigid/nvt/small <fix_rigid>` - constrain many small clusters of atoms to move as a rigid body with NVT integration
 * :doc:`rigid/small <fix_rigid>` - constrain many small clusters of atoms to move as a rigid body with NVE integration
+* :doc:`rigid/abrade <fix_rigid_abrade>` - constrain one or more hollow clusters of atoms to move as permanently deformable rigid bodies with NVE integration
 * :doc:`rx <fix_rx>` - solve reaction kinetic ODEs for a defined reaction set
 * :doc:`saed/vtk <fix_saed_vtk>` - time-average the intensities from :doc:`compute saed <compute_saed>`
 * :doc:`set <fix_set>` - reset an atom property via an atom-style variable every N steps